catid/cifar10deepspeed/README.md

 On a 3x 3090 GPU rig (down-volted), I'm getting 2.6 seconds per epoch.

 If training is interrupted it will resume from the last checkpoint.
-You can pass `--reset` to clear the last checkpoint and train from scratch.
+You can pass `--reset` to clear the last checkpoint and train from scratch, which you should do when changing models.

 ## Evaluate